-On November 19, 2020, the Company entered into an award agreement (the "CFF Agreement") with Cystic Fibrosis Foundation ("CFF"), pursuant to which it received a Therapeutics Development Award of up to \$4.2 million (the "Award") (of which \$484,249 was received during 2020) to support the preclinical development (the "Development Program") of the Company's MAT2501 product candidate, a lipid nanocrystal oral formulation of the broad-spectrum aminoglycoside amikacin, for the treatment of pulmonary non-tubercular mycobacteria infections and other pulmonary diseases.
+On November 19, 2020, the Company entered into an award agreement (the "CFF Agreement") with the CFF, pursuant to which it received a Therapeutics Development Award of up to \$4.2 million (the "Award") (of which \$484,249 was received during 2020) to support the preclinical development (the "Development Program") of the Company's MAT2501 product candidate, a lipid nanocrystal oral formulation of the broad-spectrum aminoglycoside amikacin, for the treatment of pulmonary non-tubercular mycobacteria infections and other pulmonary diseases.

-The first payment under the CFF Agreement, in the amount of \$650 thousand, became due upon execution of the CFF Agreement.
-The Company invoiced the CFF in November 2020 and payment was subsequently received in February 2021.
-At December 31, 2020, the related receivable of \$650 thousand was included in prepaid expenses and other current assets and the related deferred liability balance of \$577 thousand was included in accrued expense and other current liabilities.
-During the three months ended March 31, 2021, the Company recognized \$424 as credits to research and development expenses related to the CFF award.
-At March 31, 2021, the remaining deferred liability balance is approximately \$153 thousand.
-The remainder of the Award will be paid to the Company incrementally in installments upon the achievement of certain milestones related to the development program and progress of the Development Program, as set forth in the CFF Agreement.
+During the three and six months ended June 30, 2021, the Company recognized approximately \$\$47 thousand and \$971 thousand, respectively, as credits to research and development expenses related to the Award.
+At June 30, 2021, the remaining deferred liability balance is approximately \$807 thousand (See Note 7 - Accrued Expenses and Other Liabilities).
+At December 31, 2020, a receivable of \$650 thousand related to the Award was included in prepaid expenses and other current assets and a related deferred liability balance of \$577 thousand was included in accrued expense and other current liabilities.
+The remainder of the Award will be paid to the Company incrementally in installments upon the achievement of certain milestones related to the development program as set forth in the CFF Agreement.